JonthMM/Bachelor-thesis/README.md

 The script shows, and saves desired pie- and barcharts as .jpg in the locally specified folders.

-The example provided in the template includes one pie- and one barplot
+The example provided in the template includes one pie- and one barplot.

 ### Further development

-The script has a dedicated function for pie charts and bar charts and also two more for special bar plots.
+The script has dedicated functions for pie- and bar- charts generally and also two more for special bar plot cases.
-All functions are divided in cases for each factor and its correlation regarding drought definitions and SPEI categories.
+All functions are divided in cases for each factor in general as well as its correlation regarding drought definitions and SPEI categories.
 This case division allows to easily expand each function by adding a new case using already implemented code from other cases.

 To also simplify the process of further developing the script (for another bachelorthesis or in general), it is rather overly commented to allow for a precise understanding of everything that was done.